-After the Results of the Swachh Survekshan Survey were announced, many of us debated about which is the real cleanest city in India.
-With the Centre for Science & Environment (CSE) coming out with its ‘Clean City’ rankings all debates have been put to rest.
-According to the list, Alappuzha, Panaji and Mysuru have stood on top of CSE’s Clean City rankings in 2016.
+After the results of the Swachh Survekshan Survey were announced, many debated about which is the real cleanest city in India.
+The Centre for Science & Environment (CSE) has come out with its own ‘Clean City’ rankings to put all debates to rest.
+According to the list, Alappuzha, Panaji and Mysuru take the top slots in CSE’s Clean City rankings in 2016.

 Alappuzha, Panaji and Mysuru, the top three clean cities, not only collect and segregate waste but also process it through biodegradation or recycling.
 The fifth to eighth ranking cities only collect and partially segregate but have no treatment facilities, while ninth to 14th ranked cities only collect waste and dump them in landfills.

 CSE’s survey is different from the survey that was done by the Ministry of Urban Development earlier in January 2016.
 That survey took into account the components of ‘Swachh Bharat Mission’ such as the construction of toilets, solid waste management and independent observation for its ranking.
 Check out the CSE survey results on Youtube: